borksh/bork/docs/index.md

 done
 ```

-When run, bork will test each `ok` assertion and determine if it's met or not.
+When run, bork will test each `ok`/`no` assertion and determine if it's met or
-If not, bork can go ahead and *satisfy* the assertion by installing, upgrading, or
+not.
+If not, bork can go ahead and *satisfy* the assertion by installing,
-altering the configuration of the item to match the assertion.
-It will then test
+upgrading, removing, or otherwise altering the configuration of the item to
-the assertion again.
-Declarations are idempotent -- if the assertion is already
+match the assertion.
+It will then test the assertion again.
+Declarations are
-met, bork will not do anything.
+idempotent -- if the assertion is already met, bork will not do anything.

 When you're happy with your config script, you can compile it to a standalone
 script which does not require bork to run.
 The compiled script can be passed